Your Step-by-Step Guide to Reporting Workplace Hostility in California

-This article will cover what constitutes a hostile work environment, how to recognize it, and how to report it.
-That way you can take informed, confident steps to protect yourself.
+This blog will explain what constitutes a hostile work environment in California, how to recognize the warning signs, and the steps you can take to report it.
+With this knowledge, you can take informed and confident action to protect yourself and your career.

 What Qualifies as a Hostile Work Environment?